 18 Compare the Engineering and Physical Sciences Research Council's 4th "Principle of Robotics" (Boden et al. 2010): "Robots are manufactured artefacts.
 They should not be designed in a deceptive way to exploit vulnerable users; instead their machine nature should be transparent".
 This expresses one half of the Emotional Alignment Design Policy.
-See also Bryson 2010, 2013.
+See also Bryson 2010, 2013; Turkle 2010; Scheutz 2012; Darling forthcoming.